piclas-framework/piclas/doc/userguide/030_features_models.md

 ### Variable Time Step \label{sec:vartimestep}

-A spatially variable time step (VTS) can be activated for steady-state DSMC simulations
+A spatially variable time step (VTS) can be activated for steady-state DSMC, BGK and FP simulations, where two options are currently available and described in the following:

-    Part-VariableTimeStep = T

-Two options are currently available and described in the following:

 * Distribution: use a simulation result to adapt the time step in order to resolve physical parameters (e.g. collision frequency)
 * Linear scaling: use a linearly increasing/decreasing time step along a given direction

 #### Distribution

-The first option which is currently only available for DSMC is to adapt the time step during a simulation restart based on certain parameters of the DSMC simulation such as maximal collision probability, mean collision separation distance over mean free path and particle number.
+The first option is to adapt the time step during a simulation restart based on certain parameters of the DSMC/BGK/FP simulation such as maximal collision probability (DSMC), mean collision separation distance over mean free path (DSMC), maximal relaxation factor (BGK/FP) and particle number.
 This requires the read-in of a DSMC state file that includes DSMC quality factors (see Section \ref{sec:dsmc_quality}).

     Part-VariableTimeStep-Distribution = T
     Part-VariableTimeStep-Distribution-Adapt = T
+    Part-VariableTimeStep-Distribution-MaxFactor = 1.0
+    Part-VariableTimeStep-Distribution-MinFactor = 0.1
+    Part-VariableTimeStep-Distribution-MinPartNum = 10          !
+Optional
+    !
+DSMC only
     Part-VariableTimeStep-Distribution-TargetMCSoverMFP = 0.3   !
 Default = 0.25
     Part-VariableTimeStep-Distribution-TargetMaxCollProb = 0.8  !
 Default = 0.8
-    Part-VariableTimeStep-Distribution-MaxFactor = 1.0
+    !
+BGK/FP only
-    Part-VariableTimeStep-Distribution-MinFactor = 0.1
+    Part-VariableTimeStep-Distribution-TargetMaxRelaxFactor = 0.8
-    Part-VariableTimeStep-Distribution-MinPartNum = 10          !
-Optional
-    Particles-MacroscopicRestart = T    !
-Disable if no adaptation is performed!
+    !
+Restart from a given DSMC state file (Disable if no adaptation is performed!)
+    Particles-MacroscopicRestart = T
     Particles-MacroscopicRestart-Filename = Test_DSMCState.h5

 The second flag allows to enable/disable the adaptation of the time step distribution.
 Typically, a simulation would be performed until a steady-state (or close to it, e.g. the particle number is not increasing significantly anymore) is reached with a uniform time step.
 Then a restart with the above options would be performed, where the time step distribution is adapted using the DSMC output of the last simulation.
 Now, the user can decide to continue adapting the time step with the subsequent DSMC outputs (Note: Do not forget to update the DSMCState file name!) or to disable the adaptation and to continue the simulation with the distribution from the last simulation (the adapted particle time step is saved within the regular state file).
 It should be noted that if after a successful restart at e.g. $t=2$, and the simulation fails during the runtime at $t=2.5$ before the next state file could be written out at $t=3$, an adaptation for the next simulation attempt shoud NOT be performed as the adapted time step is stored in the output of new restart file at the restart time $t=2$.
 Restart files from which the restart is performed are overwritten after a successful restart.

-The parameters `TargetMCSoverMFP` (ratio of the mean collision separation distance over mean free path) and `TargetMaxCollProb` (maximum collision probability) allow to modify the target values for the adaptation.
 The `MaxFactor` and `MinFactor` allow to limit the adapted time step within a range of $f_\mathrm{min} \Delta t$ and $f_\mathrm{max} \Delta t$.
-Finally, the time step adaptation can be used to increase the number of particles by defining a minimum particle number (e.g `MinPartNum` = 10, optional).
+The time step adaptation can be used to increase the number of particles by defining a minimum particle number (e.g `MinPartNum` = 10, optional).
+For DSMC, the parameters `TargetMCSoverMFP` (ratio of the mean collision separation distance over mean free path) and `TargetMaxCollProb` (maximum collision probability) allow to modify the target values for the adaptation.
+For the BGK and FP methods, the time step can be adapted according to a target maximal relaxation frequency.

 The last two flags enable to initialize the particles distribution from the given DSMC state file, using the macroscopic properties such as flow velocity, number density and temperature (see Section \ref{sec:macro_restart}).
 Strictly speaking, the VTS procedure only requires the `Filename` for the read-in of the aforementioned parameters, however, it is recommended to perform a macroscopic restart to initialize the correct particle number per cells.
 Otherwise, cells with a decreased/increased time step will require some time until the additional particles have reached/left the cell.

-For the BGK method, the time step can be adapted according to a target maximal relaxation factor, analogous to the maximal collision probability in DSMC

-    Part-VariableTimeStep-Distribution-TargetMaxRelaxFactor = 0.8

 The time step adaptation can also be utilized in coupled BGK-DSMC simulations, where the time step will be adapted in both regions according to the respective criteria as the BGK factors are zero in the DSMC region and vice versa.
 Attention should be payed in the transitional region between BGK and DSMC, where the factors are potentially calculated for both methods.
 Here, the time step required to fulfil the maximal collision probability criteria will be utilized as it is the more stringent one.